francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/origin/origin_step3.md

-Most of the regions are represented equally in a quite homogeneous way.
+The representation of most regions is balanced and homogeneous.